Ghajini (2008 film): Plot

 Back in Mumbai, Kalpana is informed by a female constable at the police hospital that two of the twenty five girls she has brought in for treatment went missing.
 Perplexed, Kalpana travels to the police hospital and confronts the guard about the two missing girls.
-As they are arguing, Ghajini arrives with his men and confronts Kalpana confessing to killing the missing girls and dumping their bodies in the river because they named him to the police.
-Kalpana is disgusted by this, accuses him to be part of the system which makes society unsafe for women and leaves.
-This enrages Ghajini and he plans to kill Kalpana.
-Later that night when Kalpana arrives back at her apartment, the same constable calls Kalpana and informs her that Ghajini has set out to kill her and his henchmen are hiding inside her apartment.
-She advises Kalpana not to go home but it's too late as she is already home.
-Ghajini's goons break inside her apartment and begin to look for her while she hid inside a cupboard.
-That same night, Sanjay arrives from London to meet his fiancée.
+As they are arguing, Ghajini arrives with his men and confesses to Kalpana about killing the missing girls because they named him to the police.
+Kalpana, accusing him of being part of the system which makes society unsafe for women, leaves in disgust.
+An enraged Ghajini plans to kill Kalpana.
+Later that night when Kalpana returns to her apartment, the same constable calls Kalpana and warns her that Ghajini has set out to kill her and his henchmen are hiding inside her apartment.
+She advises Kalpana not to go home but it's too late.
+Ghajini's goons look for her while she hid inside a cupboard.
+That same night, Sanjay arrives from London to meet her.
 He rings the door bell and knocks but leaves after getting no answer.
 A petrified Kalpana calls Sanjay but he has forgotten his phone in his car.
-When Sanjay gets in his car to leave, he discovers Kalpana's missed calls on his phone.
-He calls Kalpana and the ringtone of her cellphone points her location to Ghajini's goons as they are leaving the apartment after presuming that Kalpana escaped through an alternate exit.
-As Sanjay rushes back to her apartment after the call is suddenly disconnected, he finds Kalpana stabbed by the goons.
-As he is tending to her, Ghajini arrives from behind and hits Sanjay in the head with an iron rod before killing Kalpana with the same rod in front of him and knocks him out with another shot to the head with the rod, which results in a brain injury.
+When Sanjay discovers Kalpana's missed calls, he calls her back but the ringtone gives away her location to Ghajini's goons.
+As Sanjay rushes back to her apartment, he finds Kalpana stabbed by the goons.
+As he is tending to her, Ghajini arrives from behind and hits Sanjay in the head with an iron rod before killing Kalpana with the same rod in front of him.
+He then knocks Sanjay out with another shot to the head, which results in his brain injury.